 employees, instead of the industry standard that treats them as

 independent contractors.
 This simple change allows them to keep more of

 their hard-earned money because we split the taxes with them.
 Plus calling someone an independent contractor when you are really treating them like an employee is illegal (just ask the IRS).

 We provide great pay that's broken down into an hourly wage, commission and tips.
 We do it this way so the therapist gets paid well even if they have a slow week.

-We also offer our full-time employees 15 days paid time off, full health and dental benefits, paid chiropractic care twice a month, a free 90 minute massage every month, plus paid continuing education.
+We also offer our full-time employees 15 days paid time off, full health and dental benefits, paid chiropractic care twice a month, a free 90 minute massage every month, plus paid continuing education and a matching 401(k) plan.
 All of these benefits are, unfortunately, unheard of in our profession.

 Finally, we make

 sure not to overwork our therapists.
 We give them at least a half-hour break